As Good as Dead (1995 film): Plot

-Susan takes medical leave from work and uses the time for a brief vacation.
+Susan takes medical leave from work.
 She calls the hospital for information about the patient checked in under her name but the staff refuses to give her any information.
 She calls her office to check her voicemail but is informed that "Susan Warfield" died in the hospital.
 She finds that her apartment has been rented and her belongings have been repossessed.

 Susan learns that Nicole's body was taken from the hospital and cremated at a ceremony paid for by a man claiming to be her brother "Aaron Warfield" even though Susan has no brothers.
 Her ATM card is rejected so she takes a bus to Nicole's apartment and begins wearing her clothes.
 She learns that the death was due to a transfusion of the wrong type of blood and fears that she could be accused of manslaughter for having given incorrect medical information so she assumes Nicole's identity completely and visits the lawyer, who says that he is suing for $10 million for negligence and tells her where "Aaron Warfield" is staying in a hotel.

 At the hotel, she finds the room of the wrong Warfield and encounters her own father Edgar Warfield, whom she has never met but recognizes from an old wedding photograph.
 Edgar confirms that "Aaron Warfield" is his son (therefore her half-brother) and warns her to stay away from him because he does not treat women well.
 She confronts him about the daughter he never knew and he says that he returned to town for her funeral and met up with Aaron, who was already in town.
 She leaves her phone number as "Nicole" and returns to the hospital, where she learns that a technician named Eddie Garcia was fired for entering the blood type as B− instead of A−, though Eddie argues that he saw someone watching him enter the computer access code and that person must have used it to change the data.

 A police car turns on its sirens when it sees Susan driving Nicole's car because Nicole had a warrant due to several unpaid parking tickets.
-While escaping Susan nearly runs into a car driven by a pianist named Ron (Judge Reinhold), who shows great interest in the way she dresses and asks her to dinner.
+While escaping Susan nearly runs into a car driven by a pianist named Ron, who shows great interest in her and asks her to dinner.
 After dinner she finds that someone has broken into her apartment through the front door and Ron offers to stay in case the intruder returns.
-Susan tells him about the half-brother and lets him repair the door but does not let him stay the night so Ron sleeps out front in his car and catches a man snooping around the house in the night but the man escapes.
+Susan tells him about the half-brother and lets him repair the door but does not let him stay the night so Ron sleeps in his car and sees a man snooping around the house in the night but the man escapes.